papiodesu/leptos_book/src/view/01_basic_component.md

 ```

 This should mostly be easy to understand: it looks like HTML, with a special
-"on:click」 to define a 「click" event listener, a few text nodes that look like
+"on:click" to define a "click" event listener, a few text nodes that look like
 Rust strings, and then two values in braces: one, "{count}", seems pretty easy
 to understand (it's just the value of our signal), and then...